 R3.3 It is unclear that these results will translate well to unsedated mothers/fetuses.

 We agree that exploring this is the logical next step for this work and we have human studies already underway.
 Future work will explore this topic in more detail, but extensive speculation on human studies is outside of the scope of this manuscript.
+Our initial results show that, not surprisingly, vascular imaging of the unsedated fetus is often not feasible, but imaging of the uterine arteries and veins and placental side of the embilicial cord shows similar result as in the rhesus studies.

 R3.4 Any safety considerations prior to attempting with human subjects?
 Any SAR concerns with 4D flow sequences?
 Any thoughts on ferumoxytol in pregnant women, if this is to be again used as a standard for comparison?

 There are no notable safety consideration prior to attempting with human subjects.
 All scanning sequences have already received IRB approval for humans.
-There are no SAR concerns with PC VIPR as it is actually a lower SAR sequence given the low flip angle (10°) and longer TR as a result of playing the bipolar gradients.
-We are currently in the process of getting IRB approval for ferumoxytol use in pregnant women, but there are not notable safety concerns.
-Ferumoxytol is routinely used in the clinic as an iron supplement to treat iron deficiencies during pregnancy.
-This material is omitted from the manuscript as, again, we believe it to be outside the scope of discussing feasibility in an animal model.
+There are no SAR concerns with PC VIPR as it is actually a fairly low SAR sequence given the low flip angle (10°) and longer TR as a result of playing the bipolar gradients.
+The use of ferumoxytol for imaging in pregnant humans is currently not approved.
+However, we think that future approval might be possible as ferumoxytol is approved and routinely used in the clinic as an iron supplement to treat iron deficiencies during pregnancy.
+According statements have been added to the discussion.

 Response to referee 4’s comments